Memorandum of Association

 - Members who have not (or refuse) to sign the True Grist Pledge annually will be removed from the Club.

 - The Club expects responsible behaviour from all Member and Club activity participants.
-Regardless of a Member’s class, action to restrict, suspend or terminate their membership in the Club may be taken if the Club Executive (by majority vote and in their sole discretion) feel a Member has demonstrated behaviour that is unbecoming, contrary to The Pledge, or contrary to the Club’s mission.
+Regardless of a Member’s class, action to restrict, suspend or terminate their membership in the Club may be taken if the Club Executive (by majority vote and in their sole discretion) feel a Member has demonstrated behaviour that is unbecoming, contrary to Club Values, or contrary to the Club’s mission.
 Severe action can be expected if a Member willfully damages Club or another Member’s property or jeopardizes Member safety.

 Changes to this Agreement